aaronczichon/aaronczichon/README.md

 My name is Aaron Czichon.

-💻 I'm currently working at @PlanBGmbH as an Solution Expert.
+💻 I'm currently working at [PlanB.
+GmbH](https://github.com/planbgmbh) as an Solution Expert.
 🛠 My focus is on web technologies like NodeJS, Web Components, Angular, VueJS, Ionic, Capacitor and many more.
 🦜Just reach me out and let's have a chat!

-💡 Hint: I just changed my Github username from @inoverse to my real name @aaronczichon!
+💡 Hint: I just changed my Github username from `inoverse` to my real name `aaronczichon`!
 🔐 -> Same also applies for my Twitter account [@aaronczichon](https://twitter.com/aaronczichon)

 <!--